 You can set up direct deposit at your bank or credit union, or you can sign up on the SSA’s website at www.socialsecurity.gov/deposit or by visiting a Social Security office.
 You can also make changes to your direct deposit on the SSA’s website or by phone.

-Do I have to have a lawyer to file for disability?
+Do I have to have a disability lawyer to file for Social Security Disability?

 No. Many people work with a qualified disability lawyer because the process of applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) is complicated and long.
 But, you can contact a Social Security office directly and file a claim directly if you prefer.
 You can search for your local Social Security Field Office by zip code at: https://secure.ssa.gov/ICON/main.jsp